ladybug-tools/dragonfly-primer/text/components/Reassign_Energy_Properties.md

 #### Inputs
 * ##### df_obj [Required]
 A Dragonfly Building, Story or Room2D which is to have its energy properties re-assigned.
+This can also be an entire Dragonfly Model.
 * ##### program
 Text to reassign the program of the input objects (to be looked up in the ProgramType library) such as that output from the "HB List Programs" component.
 This can also be a custom ProgramType object.
 * ##### constr_set